docker-library/docs/php-zendserver/content.md

 Please note, that when running multiple instances only one instance can be bound to a port.
 If you are running a cluster, either assign a port redirect to one node only, or assign a different port to each container.

+#### Adding application files
+Application files can be automatically pulled from a Git repo by setting the **GIT_URL** env var to the repo's URL.
+Alternatively, if building an image from Dockerfile, place the app files in the "app/" folder.

+The files will be copied to the containers /var/www/html folder and defined in Zend Server as the default app.
+An example index.html file is included. this feature is available in Zend Server 8 and above.

 #### Env variables
 Env variables are passed in the run command with the "-e" switch.